 Scenario 4: Mothball (make unavailable) / Generating Unit to remain intact.
 Participating Generators that wish to mothball the Generating Unit for the time being until its next steps have been determined which could be: restarting, decommissioning, permanent retirement, repowering or entering the generator interconnection queue.
 The Generating Unit and interconnection facilities must remain intact until a decision on next steps is made and reported to the CAISO for further direction.

+Participating Generators that are retiring a portion of a project under any scenario and want to continue to operate an energy storage unit that was added under the MMA or post-COD modification process will need to request an assessment as part of their notification of intent to retire.
+The CAISO will assess the impact of the system without the original generating unit and only the energy storage unit remaining in place.
+If there are no reliability issues identified in the assessment, then the energy storage unit will be allowed to stay interconnected and continue to operate.
+Any deliverability that is available could be transferred from the retiring generating unit to the energy storage unit.
+If there are any identified reliability issues, then the generator cannot retire unless a mitigation is determined, or the energy storage will need to be disconnected at the time the generating unit retires.